-The route is released.
-This route is now available to be linked to a work order.
+The route will be in Pending Approval status.
+Once all the approvals are completed, the route will be moved to released status.
+This route is now available and can be linked to a work order.

 Use the route in a work order.